Smiggle: History

 In August 2013, the company instructed property agents to search for suitable locations in the south-east of the United Kingdom in order to open five to six initial test stores in the 2014 fiscal year.
 The first store opened in February 2014 within Westfield Stratford City breaking the chain's one-day sales record, previously held by the first Singaporean store.
 Smiggle Group General Manager, John Cheston said he hopes to reach the 200-250 store target in four to five years, adding that the UK will "unquestionably" be the retailer's biggest market globally.
 That month it was also reported that Smiggle's sales grew a further 18.1% in financial year, 2012/13.

 In October 2013, Smiggle had 150 stores in Australia; 23 in New Zealand; and 17 in Singapore.

 In 2016, Smiggle opened its first store in Ireland in Dundrum.
-In 2017 stores are planned for Dublin City, Cork City and Limerick.
+In 2017, stores were planned for Dublin City, Cork City and Limerick.
 In October 2017, Smiggle opened new store at the Trafford Centre, its 110th UK store.
 In the same month Smiggle added jewellery to its product line-up.

 As of January 2018, Smiggle has 138 stores open in the UK, rising from 42 in January 2016.

 In March 2019, Smiggle announced it would sell its products in South Korea, Thailand, Indonesia, the Philippines and the United Arab Emirates through local partners and in Canada, France, Italy, Germany and Spain through Amazon.

 In September 2023, Smiggle signed an agreement with their existing Middle East wholesale partner to open 60 stores over the next decade in the United Arab Emirates, Qatar, Oman and Bahrain.

 In March 2024, Premier Investments announced plans to spin off Smiggle into an independent company by the end of January 2025.
 However, in September 2024, Premier decided to postpone the demerger to focus on a possible sale of its Apparel Brands business to Myer.
 Earlier in September, Premier Investments also sacked Smiggle chief executive John Cheston for "serious misconduct and a serious breach of his employment terms".
 Three other Smiggle executives resigned following Cheston's sacking.